Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "How to make sense of AI-supported focus suggestions without overclaiming" belongs in the blog because it explains the decision before the download.
-For "How to make sense of AI-supported focus suggestions without overclaiming", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
-This article gives context for "How to make sense of AI-supported focus suggestions without overclaiming", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Evidence interpretation: AI supported focus suggestions" belongs in the blog because it explains the decision before the download.
+For "Evidence interpretation: AI supported focus suggestions", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
+This article gives context for "Evidence interpretation: AI supported focus suggestions", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway